Mission and Vision

 Village Home, founded in 2002, is a 501(c)3 not-for-profit learning community based in Beaverton, Oregon.

 Who We Serve

 The Village Home community learning environment is best suited for self-directed, intrinsically motivated, lifelong learners who actively participate in their educational plans with their families.
-All learners are welcome at Village Home regardless of race, age, religion, creed, gender, national origin, sexual orientation, gender identity or expression, disabilities, or education philosophy.
-Village Home is currently located on church property, but is an independent, secular organization.
+All learners are welcome at Village Home Education Resource Center regardless of race, age, religion, creed, gender, national origin, sexual orientation, or disabilities.
+Village Home is located on church property, but is not programmatically affiliated with any religious organization.

 Many Village Home families (though not all) consider themselves "homeschoolers".
 Ironically, many "home" schoolers find themselves away from home much of the time!
 If you're exploring the idea of "home" schooling, watch our interactive presentation, created in association with OHEN, called "Homeschooling: What is it?
 And does it work?".

 To learn how Village Home can support homeschoolers (and others!) on their unique education path, a second Prezi, “Village Home: Dynamic, Choice-Based Learning”, is on the way.
 A short film about Village Home, produced in 2009, is also a great way to begin to see how our education model is changing people’s lives.

 A look at the values of Village Home reveals the foundation "whys" of our learning community.
 These values, for the most part, have remained the same since our inception, and they are continually refined and reviewed by organizational leadership.

 Unique Paths for All Learners: Choice and Flexibility

 At Village Home, we recognize that each learner is a unique individual.
 Learners can customize their learning experience by selecting courses in a choice-based educational marketplace at Village Home.